 White tea is very light and full of health benefits.
 It is also

-good to have in the evening, as it is the tea
+good to have in the evening, as it is the leaves

 with the least caffeine (beside decaffeinated).